Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 <img src = "assets/6.3.analytics_admin.png">

-Yay!
-Once again this is working as exactly as desired.
-Our admin roles have access to PII but nobody else in the company will ever be able to see this data.
+**Yay!** Once again this is working as exactly as desired.
+Our Admin Roles have access to PII but nobody else in the company will ever be able to see this data in its raw form.

 ### Step 4 - Click Next -->